gdamdam/awesome-decentralized-web/README.md

 * [disaster.radio](https://disaster.radio) - a disaster-resilient communications network powered by the sun.
 * [Freenet](https://freenetproject.org/)- a network aimed at activists and people living in repressive regimes.
 It uses a web of trust in high security mode, which allows users on the network to be effectively undetectable.
 * [I2P](https://geti2p.net/) - Anonymous network with hidden services.
+* [IPWB](https://github.com/oduwsdl/ipwb) - an interplanetary wayback machine.
 * [MaidSafe](http://maidsafe.net/) - a soon-to-be-released decentralized internet and app infrastructure which rewards users for participating in the network.
 * [Namecoin](https://namecoin.info/) - a replacement for the existing domain name system that registers identities on a blockchain, rather than a centralized DNS authority.
+* [Onename](https://onename.com/) - a global database for people, companies, websites and more.
+* [OpenBazaar](https://openbazaar.org/) - Marketplace, with store fronts and moderators.
 * [Samizdat](http://samizdat.childrenofmay.org/) - Samizdat is a platform for the self-hosted, peer-to-peer, cryptographically-secured internet.
 * [Steemit](https://steemit.com/) - Blogging and social networking website on top of a blockchain database.
 * [Tor](https://www.torproject.org/) - Anonymous network proxy.